 We also offer an accelerated 1.5 year Master of Public Health (Practice).

 This new multidisciplinary course is designed for those seeking to develop their skills and knowledge in public health.
-Whether you already work in public health or want to move into this field, our course can prepare you for contemporary public health practice that addresses traditional and emerging issues that threaten to negatively impact communities and the environment.
+Whether you already work in public health or want to move into the field, our course prepares you for contemporary public health practice that addresses traditional and emerging issues that threaten to negatively impact communities and the environment.

 Course content is aligned to the competencies from the Council of Academic Public Health Institutions Australasia, exploring: